Alas, I Cannot Swim

 Alas, I Cannot Swim is the debut studio album by British singer-songwriter Laura Marling.
 The album was nominated for the 2008 Mercury Music Prize.

 Background

-The album was produced by the lead vocalist of her previous band, Noah and the Whale, Charlie Fink, and was initially released on 4 February 2008, conventionally released a week later.
+The album was produced by the lead vocalist of her previous band, Noah and the Whale, Charlie Fink, and was initially released on 4 February 2008, three days after her 18th birthday, then conventionally released a week later.

-Marling had released a number of smaller singles and EPs before releasing her debut album.
+Marling had released several smaller singles and EPs before releasing her debut album.
 She told Neil McCormick of The Daily Telegraph: "I did my first EP just to get rid of songs I didn't like.
 They were just so awful.
 I don't think I really found out what I was doing until about six months after I signed a deal."

-"The whole album is about being between 18 and 19; about love."

 Recording

 The album was recorded in Eastcote Studios, a small independent studio in the west of London regarded as "honest and organic" by Marling.